 Our family just returned home from vacationing in Florida.
 Since so many of our kids are so crazy about Legos, we squeezed in a visit to Legoland while we were there.
 With a little advanced planning, we were able to go without breaking the bank.
+Here are my top tips for saving money at Legoland.

 1. Go on Homeschool Day